 About the size of a postcard and printed on a red and green tartan plaid background, the words on it read, “Commit Yourself to Constant Improvement.”

 This was my life slogan.
-And this card travelled with me through college and graduate school and from job to job.
-It served as my reminder that I could always do better.
+And this card traveled with me through college and graduate school and from job to job.
+It served as my reminder that I could always do better, always be better.
 A spark under my fire to keep trying harder and harder until I got it just right.

 Though that card was still in excellent condition after two decades of travel, last week I ripped it in two and threw it in the trash.